translate-tools/linguist/README.md

-Linguist is a powerful browser extension for translating pages and text, which is ready to replace your favorite translation service.
+Linguist is a powerful browser extension that ready to replace your favorite translation service.

-It may use any translation service and extends it with a great user interface with many features.
+Translate web pages, highlighted text, Netflix subtitles, private messages, speak the translated text, and save important translations to your personal dictionary to learn words in 130 languages.

+# Why Linguist?

+Unlike other browser extensions, Linguist is not just a wrapper over the Google Translator Widget; it's a full featured and independent translation system.
+This is why with Linguist you can be private and translate texts offline on your device and use any translation service, [even your own](./docs/CustomTranslator.md) like ChatGPT.
+See a [custom translators list](./modules/README.md) to find a bindings for a most popular translation services.

+It's free, open source, appreciate your privacy and does not collect your personal data.

+# Features

+Most important features
+- Modular translators system
+	- You can use any translation service like Google, Yandex, Bing, DeepL, ChatGPT, etc
+	- [Custom translators](./docs/CustomTranslator.md): you can use your own translator module
+	- Offline translation.
+With embedded Bergamot translator, you can translate texts right on your device.
+Keep your privacy
+- All-in-one translation solution
+	- Full page translation with flexible auto translation configuration
+	- Highlighted text translation
+	- Translate any text input
+- Dictionary with saved translations
+- Translations history, to remember recent translated word
+- Text-to-speech (TTS)

 # Installation